 Species: Homo sapiens

-To make it easier to remember the order of the taxonomic hierarchy people often use mnemonics to make it easier.
-The phrase I was taught and still use to help me remember is ‘King Phillip Came Over From Germany Swimming’.
+To remember the order of the taxonomic hierarchy from domain to species, people often use mnemonics to make it easier.
+The phrase that I was taught and still use to help me remember is ‘King Phillip Came Over From Germany Swimming’.
 There are many different phrases people have come up with.
-If you’re not keen on the sentence I use and want another one, take a look at these taxonomy mnemonics
+If you’re not keen on the sentence I use and want another one, take a look at these taxonomy mnemonics.

-Linnaeus included natural non-living elements in a kingdom called minerals.
+Linnaeus’s original classification had three kingdoms – animals, plants, and minerals (natural, non-living elements).
 We now only use this system for classifying organisms and we have since separated all of life into more than two kingdoms.

-Binomial nomenclature is the method we use to uniquely name every different organisms on Earth, living or extinct.
+Binomial nomenclature is the method that we use to uniquely name every different organism on Earth, living or extinct.
 All organisms have a scientific name that includes two Latin words.

-The two words are made from the names of the genus the species belongs to and a second word to separate each of the species from the same genus.
-The second word is known as the specific epithet.
+The two words are made from the names of the genus the species belongs to and a second word to separate each of the species within the same genus.
+The second word is known as the ‘specific epithet’.
 Hence, the scientific names of all organisms are made from the name of their genus and a specific epithet.

 For example, the scientific name given to humans includes their genus Homo and the specific epithet sapiens.
 The overall name is Homo sapiens.